Laser Surgery in Cats

 Most lasers used in small animal surgery utilize carbon dioxide.
 Electrical energy stimulates carbon dioxide causing it to emit a beam of energy.
 The energy is rapidly converted into heat and when it comes in contact with tissue, it evaporates the water in the cells and breaks them apart.
 Laser surgery allows for faster surgery with less tissue trauma, swelling and post-operative pain.

-Most procedures other than declawing are routinely performed with a scalpel at The Cat Doctor.
+Most procedures are routinely performed with a scalpel at The Cat Doctor.
 If you want the carbon dioxide laser used during your cat’s procedure to reduce peri-operative pain and swelling, please notify the staff at the time the treatment plan is presented prior to surgery.
 Any additional questions will be answered at that time.